 Can You Be Terminated for Demanding a COVID-Related Disability Accommodation?

 You could have legal rights under the Americans With Disabilities Act (ADA) if it weren't possible for you to work at your usual job site because of a medical condition that renders you more vulnerable to COVID-19.

 Your employer should provide you with suitable accommodations—such as encouraging you to operate remotely or modifying your workspace layout—as long as it wouldn't cause unnecessary inconvenience or conflict with your ability to do your job.
 You could argue for illegal disability discrimination if you were dismissed rather than allowed a fair accommodation.

 Not while you're actually on leave (as discussed above) (as discussed above).
-But what if you should back to work but still have symptoms or still test positive?
-And if a serious case of the disease will possibly be called a disability, the ADA doesn't require accommodations for staff who pose a clear danger to colleagues' welfare.
+But what if you should go back to work but still have symptoms or test positive?
+And if a serious case of the disease may be called a disability, the ADA doesn't require accommodations for staff who pose a clear danger to colleagues' welfare.
 However, if you could do your work from home—which wouldn't risk other employees—it could very well be illegal to terminate you.

 Will You Be Fired For Moaning About Lack of PPE or Other Unhealthy Conditions?

-You could have a lawsuit for wrongful termination if you were fired because you protested about your employer's inability to include personal protective equipment (PPE), including face masks, or to take other steps to reduce the spread of COVID-19 at your workplace.
+You could file for a wrongful termination lawsuit if you were fired because you protested your employer's inability to include personal protective equipment (PPE), including face masks, or take other steps to reduce the spread of COVID-19 at your workplace.
 Several California and federal regulations (often dubbed "whistleblower" statutes) shield workers from harassment for voicing health and safety issues.